mwaniki9322/akannamesIP/README.md

 * OUTPUT: "Clears and Resets the Form"

 ### Known bugs
-* No bags reported.Raise a bug fix [here](https://mwaniki9322.github.io/portfolioIP/)
+* No bags reported.Raise a bug fix [here](https://github.com/mwaniki9322/akannamesIP.git)

 ## Contact
-* If you wish to reach out incase of any issue
+* If you wish to reach out incase of any issue you can pull request

 ### LICENSE
 https://github.com/mwaniki9322/akannamesIP/blob/main/LICENSE